-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (1200 hour) - Full Time 34 Weeks 43 Weeks Cosmetology (1200 hour) - Part Time 60 Weeks 75 Weeks Cosmetology (1300 hour) - Full Time 37Weeks 46 Weeks Cosmetology (1300 hour) - Part Time 65 Weeks 81 Weeks Barbering - Full Time 26 Weeks 33 Weeks Barbering - Part Time 45 Weeks 57 Weeks the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (1200 hour) - Full Time (35 hours) 35 Weeks 44 Weeks Cosmetology (1200 hour) - Full Time (27 hours) 45 Weeks 59 Weeks Cosmetology (1200 hour) - Part Time 60 Weeks 79 Weeks Cosmetology (1300 hour) - Full Time (35 hours) 38 Weeks 48 Weeks Cosmetology (1300 hour) - Full Time (27 hours) 49 Weeks 63 Weeks Cosmetology (1300 hour) - Part Time 65 Weeks 86 Weeks Barbering - Full Time (35 hours) 26 Weeks 33 Weeks Barbering - Full Time (27 hours) 34 Weeks 44 Weeks Barbering - Part Time 45 Weeks 60 Weeks

+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.